Richard-M-Baine/Mutual-Aid/react-app/README.md

 ![Capture](https://user-images.githubusercontent.com/65372382/205386026-ad4e6492-8af8-459c-8016-aa69f1378fed.PNG)

 an example is shown directly above.
 The address for a request was just updated.
 In this situation the "groups" and requests that were created for the user are being shown.
 As can be figured out superfluous information is not being presented.
 Instead of using organization or charity, words often presented to the user, I choose groups simply for ease of reading.
 The exact file structure is shown below.
 Locations was made a separate table from groups on the backend to practice one to one relationships.
-It also was done in an attempt to mimic a cloned site in the beginning of the project and existed as a relic due to it.
+It was also done in an attempt to mimic a cloned site in the beginning of the project, before the project took a life of its own, and existed as a relic due to it.

 User {

       id

       firstName

       lastName

       Email

       userName

       }

 Groups {

        about

        created_at

        founder

        locationID (primary key for locations)

        name

        private

        purpose

        updated_at

 }

 locations

 {
       id

       address

       city

       state

 }